 There's no need to fret about holiday decorating in a small space.
 The key is to take advantage of furniture you already have available—mirrors, windows, tables, and shelves.
 Think tabletop trees and kitchen window displays.
 With these five simple ideas, your small house or apartment will be holiday-ready in no time!
+Our simple and cheap Christmas DIY projects will help you dress up your small space.

 Make your mirrors reflect your festiveness in more ways than one!
 Outfit every mirror in the house with an inexpensive topper.
 To make it yourself, gather the following: